-Subway Franchise Business Plan
+Subway - Franchise Business Plan

 Subway franchisees can choose from a variety of traditional and non-traditional locations.
-Compared to other fast food chains, Subway allows franchisees to open a very small or a large restaurant from 160 to 2,700 square feet.
+Compared to other fast-food chains, Subway allows franchisees to open a very small or a large restaurant from 160 to 2,700 square feet.
 The restaurants can be with or without seats, in a mall, a hospital, a university, as a drive-thru, or as a free-standing restaurant.
 It is the franchisees’ responsibility to find the location of the restaurant.
 Joorney Business Plans offers a comprehensive location-based market analysis to meet the various needs of Subway franchisees.

-The Subway license is purchased as a one-time fee of $15,000.
+The Subway license is purchased for a one-time fee of $15,000.
 The license entitles franchisees to carry the trademark, to open up a Subway restaurant, and to have unlimited access to everything there is to know about the Subway brand.
 Once the restaurant has opened, franchisees pay 8% of the net sales as a royalty fee.
 In addition, 4.5% of net sales go into the national marketing budget.
 Joorney Business Plan writers have extensive experience in developing long-term financial projections for Subway restaurants.

-The aim of the Subway marketing campaigns is to drive profitable sales for Subway franchisees.
+The aim of the marketing campaigns is to drive profitable sales for Subway franchisees.
 Franchisees actively participate in the running of the franchisee advertising fund and receive help to conduct local marketing activities.
-Over the past decade, Subway significantly boosted its marketing campaigns and has been at the forefront of advertising toward a healthier demographic.
+Over the past decade, it has significantly boosted its marketing campaigns and has been at the forefront of advertising toward a healthier demographic.
 Subway constantly works on creating new products, optimizing processes, and developing new decors.
 Joorney Business Plans writes marketing strategies that are in line with the franchise agreement.

 The franchisor offers an equipment leasing program to most franchisees in the U.S. Subway deems the equipment lease to be a true lease and not a financing lease.
 Equipment leases are written for the term of five years.
 The franchisor also offers to finance $10,000 of the initial franchise fee under its minority loan program for qualified franchisees purchasing their first franchise at the full $15,000 franchise fee.

 All Subway franchisees have the advantage of a well-proven system that has been working for over 50 years.
 Due to the popularity of the products, the Subway system is a welcoming opportunity for a successful future.